top of page

 Eligibility: Current middle school students

-The P.E.A.K.S at Georgia Tech University are experiences designed for middle school students to increase their Science, Technology, Engineering, Art, and Mathematics (STEAM) knowledge through various hands-on activities including research projects and experiential activities.
-This in-person summer program is part of the Expanded Learning Programs at Georgia Tech, geared towards implementing and advancing the UN’s Sustainable Development Goals, through enhanced learning opportunities that prepare future leaders in STEAM.
-These programs are designed to be one to two weeks long and provide opportunities to interact with esteemed mentors across several STEAM fields.
+P.E.A.K.S at Georgia Tech University is designed for middle school students to increase their Science, Technology, Engineering, Art, and Mathematics (STEAM) knowledge through various activities, including research projects and experiential activities.
+This summer program is part of the Expanded Learning Programs at Georgia Tech, geared towards advancing the UN’s Sustainable Development Goals through learning opportunities that prepare future leaders in STEAM.
+These programs are designed to be one to two weeks long and provide opportunities to interact with mentors across several STEAM fields.

 Location: Georgia Tech campus